sergio-hcsoft/fragile-1/docsrc/source/resources/examples/01_getting_started.rst

         minimize=minimize,
     )

-By printing a ``Swarm`` we can get an overview of the internal data it contains.
+By printing a :class:`Swarm` we can get an overview of the internal data it contains.

 .. code:: ipython3